 Asking for a goodwill deletion is not guaranteed to work, but nonetheless, is still a great option for those who already paid Harris and Harris collection services.
 Still, the best thing to do if you are facing Harris and Harris head-to-head is to hire a credit repair agency.

-Tips for Dealing with Harris and Harris Limited
+How to Deal with Harris and Harris Limited Debt Collections

 Dealing with Harris and Harris can be stressful.
 There are deadlines to know, legal obstacles to account for, and details to learn.